junesirius/junesirius.github.io/_posts/Supernatural/2026-05-22-SPN-Cas-grieving-without-memory.md

 "Please, Balthazar, I told you no need to use that word, I'm still just Jack."
 The boy says kindly.

-"Of course, Jack."
-Balthazar answers smoothly, glancing at the other angel who seems to be not paying any attention to the arrival of their God.
+"Of course, Jack," Balthazar answers smoothly, glancing at the other angel who seems not to be paying any attention to the arrival of their God.

 "Right," he makes a deliberate sound, glancing between the two of them.
 "Guess I'll just see myself out."